markjprice/cs14net10/docs/ch01-dotnet-history.md

 Even now, apps and websites created for .NET Framework will need to be supported, so it is important to understand that you can create .NET Standard 2.0 class libraries that are backward compatible with legacy .NET platforms.

 .NET Standard is now officially legacy.
 There will be no new versions of .NET Standard so its GitHub repository is archived, as you can read about in the following tweet: https://twitter.com/dotnet/status/1569725004690128898

-# .NET platforms and tools used by the C# and .NET book editions

-For the first edition of this book, which was published in March 2016, I focused on .NET Core functionality but used .NET Framework when important or useful features had not yet been implemented in .NET Core.
-That was necessary because it was before the final release of .NET Core 1.0.
-Visual Studio 2015 was used for most examples, with Visual Studio Code shown only briefly.

-The second edition was (almost) completely purged of all .NET Framework code examples so that readers were able to focus on .NET Core 1.1 examples that truly run cross-platform and it was an LTS release.

-The third edition completed the switch.
-It was rewritten so that all the code was pure .NET Core 2.0.
-But giving step-by-step instructions for both Visual Studio Code and Visual Studio 2017 for all tasks added complexity.

-The fourth edition continued the trend by only showing coding examples using Visual Studio Code for all but the last two chapters.
-In Chapter 20, Building Windows Desktop Apps, it used Visual Studio running on Windows 10, and in Chapter 21, Building Cross-Platform Mobile Apps, it used Visual Studio for Mac.

-In the fifth edition, Chapter 20, Building Windows Desktop Apps, was moved to an online-only Appendix B to make space for a new Chapter 20, Building Web User Interfaces Using Blazor.
-Blazor projects can be created using Visual Studio Code.

-In the sixth edition, Chapter 19, Building Mobile and Desktop Apps Using .NET MAUI, was updated to show how mobile and desktop cross-platform apps can be created using Visual Studio 2022 and .NET MAUI (Multi-platform App UI).

-In the seventh and eighth editions, I refocused the book on three areas: language, libraries, and web development fundamentals.
-Readers can use Visual Studio Code for all examples in the book, or any other code editor of their choice.

-For .NET MAUI, readers can purchase my other book, Apps and Services with .NET 8.

-# Topics covered by Apps and Services with .NET 8

-The following topics are available in a new book, Apps and Services with .NET 8:

-- Data: SQL Server, Azure Cosmos DB.
-- Libraries: Dates, times, time zones, and internationalization; reflection and source code generators; third-party libraries for image handling, logging, mapping, generating PDFs; multitasking and concurrency; and so on.
-- Services: gRPC, OData, GraphQL, Azure Functions, SignalR, Minimal Web APIs.
-- User Interfaces: ASP.NET Core, Blazor WebAssembly, .NET MAUI.